-International students come to Canada for its high quality of education, its diverse and accepting culture, access to beautiful nature areas, and so much more.
-In 2018, Canada was home to more than 721,000 international students.
+International students come to Canada for its high quality of education, diverse and accepting culture, access to beautiful nature areas, and so much more.
+In 2021, Canada welcomed more than 450,000 international students.
 For many, studying in Canada is also an ideal first step to becoming a permanent resident.

 Whether you are in the planning stages of coming to study in Canada, or you are already accepted into a post-secondary institution here, it’s never too early to start thinking about and checking off these twelve necessities for starting as an international student in Canada.

 A passport is essential to travel internationally.
 If you don’t have a passport, apply to get one in your home country.
 If you do have a passport, check the expiry date: you cannot travel internationally if your passport expires in six months or less.

 If you have other official government identification from your home country, you should also bring it or a photocopy of it.
 This can include:

 - Valid driver’s license

 - Birth certificate

 Once you arrive in Canada, you are responsible for making sure your passport is up-to-date.
 If you need to extend or renew your passport while in Canada, you will need to contact your country’s consulate or embassy.